jdegene/spytial/README.md

 # spytial
-A spatial Python framework for timeseries calculations
+A spatial Python framework for timeseries analyses